Powerlearnproject/se-day1-assignment-ajewoleOlugbenga/SE_Day1_Team_Roles.md

-**Roles in a Software Engineering Team:**

-A Software Developer writes code, a Quality Assurance Engineer tests software, and a Project Manager oversees project timelines and resources.
+A Software Developer writes and maintains code.
+A Quality Assurance (QA) Engineer tests the software for bugs.
+A Project Manager coordinates the team and manages timelines and resources.